xilef/robond_project5/README.md

 And modify the X, Y or W params with the prefix startGoal* or endGoal*.

-Once the satisfied with the goal positions run the script:
+Once satisfied with the goal positions run the script:

 `scripts/home_service.sh`